 When we looked at all of these requirements, we came up with a list of best VPNs for Firefox:

 ExpressVPN is a hugely popular VPN thanks to its fast speeds, massive server network, and high level of reliability.
-With a server network covering more than 1000 servers in over 90 different countries, you’ll never struggle to find a server that meets your needs.
+With a server network covering more than 3,000 servers in 94 different countries, you’ll never struggle to find a server that meets your needs.
 The security is also excellent, as the service uses strong 256-bit encryption and has a no logging policy.

 To use ExpressVPN with Firefox, you have two options.
 Firstly, you can install the ExpressVPN software on your device – the software is available for a variety of platforms including Windows, Mac OS, Linux, iOS, and Android.
 To use the VPN, just start up the software and pick a server to connect to.
 Now all of the traffic from your device will be encrypted, including your browsing data from Firefox.